menacit/practical_cryptography_course/46-forward_secrecy.md

 we typically combine symmetric and asymmetric cryptography.

-Client connects to a target server, extracts public key from verified certificate, generates a random symmetric key, encrypts it against the extracted public key.
+A client can connect to a target server, extract public key from verified certificate, generate a random symmetric key and encrypt it against the extracted public key.

 Once the symmetric key (AKA **"session key"**) has been sent to the server, both peers can